Anthony9811/selenium-pom-practice/README.md

 Concepts: Simulating keyboard events, sending special keys (`Keys` class), and text validation.

+### Exercise 6: Horizontal Slider

+Objective: Automate the horizontal slider to move it to a specific value and verify the displayed number.

+Concepts: Simulating keyboard events (`Keys` class), sending arrow keys, and numeric value validation.

 ## Course Credits
 Some of the exercises in this repository are based on homework assignments from the Test Automation University course **Selenium WebDriver with Java**.